Policy 901: Use of Computers and Data Communications from the Appalachian State University Policy Manual:

-- Computer Systems - Computer systems include any microcomputer (stand-alone or networked), workstation, mini-computer or mainframe computer used on this campus or accessible by way of networks, at other locations.
+Computer systems includes any microcomputer (stand-alone or networked), workstation, mini-computer or mainframe computer used on this campus or accessible by way of networks, at other locations.

-- Computer Networks - Computer networks include any local or wide area communications systems connecting computer systems as defined above.
+Computer networks includes any local or wide area communications systems connecting computer systems as defined above.

-Misuse or abuse of computers, computer systems, computer networks, programs, and data are prohibited.
+4.1.1 Misuse or abuse of computers, computer systems, computer networks or any other electronic communication technologies is prohibited.
 The following topics are considered areas of abuse:

-1. Privacy vs Open Records Investigating or reading another user's files is considered the same as reading papers on someone's desk - a violation of their privacy.
+- Privacy vs Open Records.
+Investigating or reading another user's files is considered the same as reading papers on someone's desk - a violation of their privacy.
 Reading protected files, by whatever mechanism, is considered the same as "breaking and entering."
 Violations include, but are not limited to:

 - attempting to access another user's computer files without permission;